a woman is holding a bowl of food

 6. Food hygiene and digestion: how you eat matters

-You can eat the most beautiful organic meal in the world, but if you inhale it standing over the sink while answering emails and mentally planning tomorrow, your digestive system may not be prepared.
+You can eat the most beautiful organic meal in the world, but if you inhale it standing over the sink while answering emails and mentally planning tomorrow, your digestion may not be thrilled.

-When you are stressed, rushed, distracted, or eating in fight or flight mode, your body may not produce digestive secretions to break down your food.
-Stomach acid, enzymes, bile flow, and motility can all be affected.
+When you are stressed, rushed, distracted, or eating in fight or flight mode, your body may not produce digestive secretions as well.

 This is where food hygiene comes in.

-Bloating, burping, reflux, nausea, fullness after meals, floating stool, greasy stool, pale stool, or discomfort after fatty foods may all point us toward areas that need support.
+Bloating, burping, reflux, nausea, fullness after meals, floating stool, greasy stool, pale stool, or discomfort after fatty foods can all give us clues.
+Sometimes we need to look deeper.

 Why these foundations matter